Disclosure & Barring Service (DBS)

 • This is the highest level of check available to anyone involved in regularly caring for, training, supervising or being in sole charge of children.

-• This includes checking whether someone is included in the 2 DBS ‘barred lists’ (previously called ISA barred lists) of individuals who are unsuitable for working with children or adults (vulnerable persons)
+• This includes checking whether someone is included in the DBS ‘barred list’ (previously called ISA barred lists) of individuals who are unsuitable for working with children or adults (vulnerable persons)

-• It’s against the law for employers to employ someone or allow them to volunteer for this kind of work if they know they’re on one of the barred lists.
+• It’s against the law for employers to employ someone or allow them to volunteer for this kind of work if they know they are on the barred list.

 • A DBS check has no official expiry date.
 Any information included will be accurate at the time the check was carried out.
 It is up to an employer to decide if and when a new check is needed.